 There are many rules that you should follow to help prevent malware from running on your computer.
 Among the most important rules are the following: Keep your operating system, Internet browser, and other critical software, up-to-date.
-In Windows XP or later, turn on DEP for all programs.
-Do not open suspicious email attachments, especially executable files, even if they appear to have been sent by your relatives or friends (their computers might be infected with malware sending malicious emails from their computers/accounts without their knowledge).
+In Windows XP or later, turn on DEP for all programs.[†] Do not open suspicious email attachments, especially executable files, even if they appear to have been sent by your relatives or friends (their computers might be infected with malware sending malicious emails from their computers/accounts without their knowledge).
 Do not follow suspicious links contained in emails or on websites (even if the email/website appears to be harmless or trustworthy).
 Do not visit any suspicious websites.
 Do not download or install any suspicious software.
-Consider using good, trustworthy, anti-malware software.